eluther07/ITSM/README.md

 # ITSM

-This repo is for all code related it ITSM.
+This repo is for all code related to ITSM.